Nervous System Healing: 7 Natural Somatic Rituals

 Why It Helps: The hum gently stimulates your vagus nerve, a core component of your body’s relaxation response.
 This simple act of creating sound is a primal signal of safety, telling your entire being that it can soften its guard.

-The Butterfly Embrace: Weaving a Cradle for Yourself
+Heal Your Nervous System with the Butterfly Embrace: Weaving a Cradle for Yourself

 This is a way to hold yourself when you feel fragmented or anxious.